 Teachers are encouraged to bring their public, private and home school classes to the EDC to engage in standards-based activities that will further their knowledge of the natural world while they have fun outside the classroom.

 There is no charge for our programs; however, specific times and dates must be reserved.
-Call the EDC at (843)-389-0550 to schedule a field trip or outreach experience.
+Call the EDC at (843)-389-0550 or fill out our program request formto schedule a field trip or outreach experience.

 Note: Programs occur rain or shine!
 Please encourage your students to wear clothing and shoes that are appropriate for outdoor activities (including off-trail walking) and weather conditions.